Özge Yağız: Early life

 Özge Yağız was born on 26 September 1997 in Istanbul.
+She is the youngest member of a family of four.
 She studied at Başkent University's Communication Sciences Academy.
+She graduated with a specialty in dietetics and took acting classes while at Başkent University.
+Upon graduating from Başkent University she worked as a dietician before starting her acting career at the age of 21 with a small role on the program Adını Sen Koy.

 Career

 She started her acting career in 2018, with a small role in season 3 of the series Adını Sen Koy and portrayed Zeliha, which was broadcast on Star TV.

 In February 2019, she appeared in the daytime series Yemin on Kanal 7, as Reyhan.
 It was her first leading role, which opened prime time doors for her.
 Later in 2020, she starred in Sol Yanım as Serra.

 In 2021, she began working on İçimizden Biri, in which she portrayed Havva, daughter of a Turkish Muslim family.

-In 2022, she appeared in TV series Baba. she was Büşra Saruhanli, Emin's only daughter over two seasons of 30 episodes.
+In 2022, she appeared in the TV series Baba over two seasons of 30 episodes.
+She appeared as Büşra Saruhanli, Emin's only daughter.

 In 2023 she starred in two yet to be released films.
 In Başka Türlü Aşk she played the lead role.
 She also starred in Beyaz Eşya.
-In 2023, she starred in Safir, where she plays the lead character Feraye.
+In 2023, she starred in Safir, where she played the lead character Feraye.
+In 2025, she starred in Gözleri Karadeniz where she played the character Güneş Aydinay.
+Her co-star in this series was Halit Özgür Sarı, playing the role of Azil Yılmaz.

+In 2026 she began appearing in a new summer TV show Doğanın Kanunu, also known as Nature of Love, on Star and Amazon Prime.

 Personal life

 Özge has an elder sister, Ezgi Yagiz.

 The actress was in a relationship with Gökberk Demirci, whom she met on the television series Yemin in 2019.
 The couple became engaged but ended their relationship in 2022.
-In late 2023, Özge began dating her Safir co-star, Burak Berkay Akgül, with whom she appeared in leading roles.
+In late 2023, Özge began dating her Safir co-star, Burak Berkay Akgül, with whom she appeared on the leading role, the relationship ended in November 2025. Özge is currently single.